 C. The Library Board of Trustees contracts with the Kewaunee County Library Service Board, Nicolet Federated Library System and the Outagamie Waupaca Library System for the purpose of providing mutual services to residents not residing in the County.

-D. Rules of Conduct in the Library: The Algoma Public Library wishes to provide a safe, welcoming atmosphere conducive to the library’s mission.
+The Algoma Public Library wishes to provide a safe, welcoming atmosphere conducive to the library’s mission.

 Wisconsin Statutes Chapter 43.52 (2) states: Every public library shall be free for the use of the inhabitants of the municipality by which it is established and maintained, subject to such reasonable regulations as the library board prescribes in order to render its use most beneficial to the greatest number.
 The library board may exclude from the use of the public library all persons who willfully violate such regulations.”